 If you are designing a thermal system and simply want to learn more about heat pipes for cooling, use the links in the Operation Section.
 If you still have questions, contact us and an engineer will be in contact with you.

+Read more about heat pipes in our Heat Pipe FAQ, or download our Heat Pipe Reliability Guide.
 See a full video and transcription about the basics of heat pipes and their advantages.

 Background physics including a video that demonstrates the two-phase heat transport.